longhorn09/lorebot/README.md

 # lorebot
 Lorebot is a Discord bot written in JS to support a text-based RPG called [Arctic](http://mud.arctic.org).
-Arctic is like AD&D with only colored text, no graphics.
 Lorebot will respond to commands prefixed by the prefix specified in config.json.
 Current prefix default is exclamation mark.
-The work is a continuation and port of prior IRC and Skype lorebots in support of the same text-based game.
+The work is a continuation and port of an original IRC bot started in 2003 by Troggs and a subsequent Skype port.
-Credit goes to an Arctic player named Troggs for the original XML-based IRC lorebot circa 2003.
-This bot is simply an evolution of the work started more than a decade ago by Troggs.
+Lore will also captures lore pasted in Discord chat, either singly or pasted in bulk.

 ## Installation
 ```